KockataEPich/CheckMyCrate/README.md

 **NOTE:** So far this installation process has been tested and it works with python3 and pip3.
 As of now I cannot guarantee that it will work with just python or pip even though it might

+Alternatively, you can start the applicating using the conventional python3 script if all the libraries needed for the project are imported.
+If that is the case then the class that needs to be started is CheckMyCrate.py.

 ## Guide
 The functionality of the application is achieved through the use of two main components:
 - Profiles